 August 6, 2019

 You and your team are determining if you will have enough road salt to last the remainder of the season.
+Is your salt inventory management process up to snuff?
 Can you say with absolute certainty how much road salt is currently stored across the state to make the correct decision whether to buy more or not?
 If your answer is “no,” don’t worry, you are not alone.
 This is a challenge that winter maintenance managers have faced for decades.

 The most well-organized maintenance crews keep a running truck inventory log with totals of how much material was loaded in a truck and returned after a route.
 However, these methods are riddled with inaccuracies due to relying on estimates of small inventory changes.
 Incorrectly estimating by one ton of material hundreds of times over a season will create massive discrepancies with the actual inventory.